-If you’re just getting started with making your own cannabis tinctures at home, you will hear different names for different processes.
-But is one better than the other?
-Here you will learn the difference between the Golden Dragon vs. Green Dragon tincture, review the pros and cons of each method, and see my real lab tests that show us which method is more potent – and by how much.
+If you’re just getting started with making your own cannabis tinctures at home, you probably have already heard of Green vs. Golden dragon.
+But is one really better than the other?
+Here, you will learn the difference between the two tincture making methods, review the pros and cons of each method, and see real lab tests that show which method is more potent—and by how much.

 • An overview of the Green Dragon vs. Golden Dragon tincture